 K. E. Johnson Goh is based at the Institute of Materials Research and Engineering (IMRE), Agency for Science, Technology, and Research (A-STAR), Singapore.
 He is the joint program manager of the A-STAR Pharos “Semiconducting 2D Materials for Ubiquitous Electronics” project, and principal investigator for the “Spin-valley Qubits” and “2D Valleytronics” projects.
 His research interests include 2D materials and quantum computation and information.
 Dr. Goh has 59 publications in refereed journals and has given 85 presentations at conferences and workshops.

 Senior Scientist, Institute of Materials Research and Engineering (IMRE), Agency for Science, Technology, and Research (A-STAR), Singapore; Adjunct Associate Professor, National University of Singapore (NUS), Singapore

-Professor Andrew Wee is Vice President (University and Global Relations) at the National University of Singapore.
-Prof Wee, who was Dean of the NUS Faculty of Science from April 2007 to March 2014, is President of the Singapore National Academy of Science.
-He is also the Director of the Surface Science Laboratory in the Department of Physics at the NUS Faculty of Science, and an adjunct scientist at the Agency of Science, Technology and Research’s Institute of Materials Research and Engineering.
-Prof Wee’s research interests are in surface and nanoscale science, scanning tunnelling microscopy and synchrotron radiation studies of the molecule-substrate interface, graphene and related nanomaterials.
-He has published more than 400 internationally refereed scientific papers and has served as the Associate Editor of the journal ACS Nano since 2011.
+Professor Andrew Wee is the Class of ’62 Professor of Physics and Vice President (University and Global Relations) at the National University of Singapore.
+He is also Past President of the Singapore National Academy of Science.
+Prof. Wee’s research interests are in surface and nanoscale science, scanning tunnelling microscopy and synchrotron radiation studies of the molecule-substrate interface, graphene and related nanomaterials.
+He has published more than 600 internationally refereed scientific papers and has served as the Associate Editor of the journal ACS Nano since 2011.

 Professor, National University of Singapore (NUS), Singapore